ten-protocol/ten-documentation/docs/introduction/developer-quickstart.md

 export default config;
 ```

-Now, you can start writing or migrating the smart contracts.
+Once configured, you’re ready to start writing or migrating your smart contracts.

-# 2. Writing Smart Contracts
+## 2. Writing Smart Contracts for Ten

-Ten performs bytecode execution in the EVM identically to Ethereum, allowing developers to leverage their existing codebase and tools.

-The main difference is that, during execution, private variables and the internal state of the contract are hidden from everyone, including node operators and the sequencer.
-This is a major advantage that represents "Programmable Privacy".
+Ten executes bytecode within the EVM similarly to Ethereum, so you can reuse much of your existing code.
+However, Ten enhances privacy by hiding private variables and contract states, making it an ideal platform for privacy-focused dApps.

 :::info
-In Ten, the internal node database is encrypted, and the execution itself is also encrypted inside the TEE.
+Ten encrypts its internal node database and also encrypts execution within a Trusted Execution Environment (TEE).
 :::

-The calls to [getStorageAt](https://docs.alchemy.com/reference/eth-getstorageat) are disabled by default, so all data access will be performed through view functions which are under the control of the smart contract developer.
-Note that public variables are accessible to everyone because Solidity automatically generates a getter function for them.
+The [getStorageAt](https://docs.alchemy.com/reference/eth-getstorageat) method is disabled by default on Ten, so data access relies on view functions that you define.
+Public variables remain accessible as Solidity automatically creates getters for them.

-We'll illustrate how this works by creating a simple data storage example.
-In this dApp, users can store a number and retrieve it later.
+Let's illustrate with a basic storage dApp example where users can store and retrieve a number.

-## Step 1: Declaring a Public Variable
+## Step 1: Defining a Public Variable

-### Code:
+### Code

 ```solidity
 // SPDX-License-Identifier: MIT